metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.

 <a id="nestedatt--spec--admintools--overrides--deployment--spec"></a>